Vysoké Tatry: History

 The present-day town was created in 1990 and has a complicated administrative history.

-The municipality (that is, not a town) of Vysoké Tatry was created as early as 1947 on the territory of the following formerly distinct municipalities: Batizovce, Huncovce, Folvarky, Gerlachov, Kežmarok, Liptovská Kokava, Mlynica, Nová Lesná, Malý Slavkov, Mengusovce,výbor Vysoké Tatry" - literally, "The United National Committee of High Tatras", 'national committee' being the term then used to designate local authorities in Czechoslovakia.
+The municipality (that is, not a town) of Vysoké Tatry was created as early as 1947 on the territory of the following formerly distinct municipalities: Batizovce, Huncovce, Folvarky, Gerlachov, Kežmarok, Liptovská Kokava, Mlynica, Nová Lesná, Malý Slavkov, Mengusovce, výbor Vysoké Tatry" - literally, "The United National Committee of High Tatras", 'national committee' being the term then used to designate local authorities in Czechoslovakia.

 In 1954, parts of the municipalities Pribylina (the majority of which was returned in 2004), Východná, and Liptovská Kokava were added to Vysoké Tatry.
 Starý Smokovec was made the seat of the Vysoké Tatry municipality.

 In 1960, the Vysoké Tatry municipality ceased to exist and was divided into the following separate municipalities: Starý Smokovec (enhanced with town status), Štrbské Pleso, Tatranská Lomnica, Ždiar, and Štôla.
 However, since 1964 these municipalities had again a common local authority, although they remained distinct municipalities.

 In 1990, three of the above municipalities - Starý Smokovec, Štrbské pleso and Tatranská Lomnica - were merged to create the town of 'Starý Smokovec'(named after the settlement serving as the seat of the authorities).
 The remaining municipalities - Ždiar and Štôla - are still independent municipalities.

 In 1999, the town of 'Starý Smokovec' was renamed 'Vysoké Tatry'.

 Demographics

+The 2021 census concluded that 3901 people live in Vysoké Tatry.
+It is made up of 47.53% males versus 52.47% females, while there are only 51 foreigners.
+Most people (2495) are aged 15 to 64, with the average age being 46,37 years old.
+Half of the population, 2028 people, are economically active and 49.47% are Roman Catholics, 30.84% are Atheist and 5.67% are Lutherans.

 On 31 December 2006, Vysoké Tatry had a population of 4,718.
 According to the 2001 census, 92.95% of inhabitants were Slovaks, 2.22% Czechs, 0.57% Hungarians, 0.26% Germans, and 0.17% Rusyns.
 The religious make-up was as follows: 61.96% Roman Catholics, 18.96% people with no religious affiliation, 7.64% Lutherans, and 3.62% Greek Catholics.